Pooja-Kothari17/stock-trading-app/README.md

 # stock-trading-app

-Ths uses polygon.io api to get the data
+Ths uses polygon.io api to get the huge amount of data